English A Language and Literature HL

 Some activities assess student achievement against formal criteria, such as essays, content production and reflections.

-Learning is also supported with discussion forums, journals, email, and weekly live lessons in the online classroom.
+Learning is also supported with discussion forums, journals, email, and live lessons in the online classroom.
 These are assessed against Pamoja criteria that allow students to monitor the quality of their interaction and engagement with the course.

 Advice from our teachers